Crypto Trust Score

 1. Find the Coin’s Trust Score

-Go to your Trust Score tool (e.g. Forvest’s Trust Score Analysis) and look up the coin by name or contract address.
-Note the overall Trust Score.
+Go to your Trust Score tool (such as Forvest’s Trust Score analysis dashboard) and look up the coin by name or contract address.

 2. Assess the Score Level